On a Hidden Supersymmetry of Cosmological Billiards: Abstract

 \section{Abstract}

-We list all 97 pairs (almost affine Lie superalgebra, its desuperization = a~hyperbolic Lie algebra).
-Several (18 of the total 66) hyperbolic Lie algebras have multiple superizations.
-The tracks of cosmological billiards corresponding to these pairs are the same.
+The hyperbolic Lie algebras with symmetrizable Cartan matrix are classified, there are 142 of them some of which can be ``superized'' to an almost affine Lie superalgebra.
+We list all 97 pairs (a hyperbolic Lie algebra $H$, its superized almost affine Lie superalgebra $S(H)$).
+Several (18 of the total 66) superizable hyperbolic Lie algebras have multiple superizations.
+The tracks of cosmological billiards corresponding to both terms of these pairs ($H\leftrightarrow S(H)$) are the same since the Weyl chambers of $H$ and of $S(H)$ differ only by a~scale.

+We also classified ``superizations'' of hyperbolic Lie algebras with non-symmetrizable Cartan matrix.
+No interpretations of these Lie (super)algebras are known to us.

 {\itshape Dimitry Leites\textup{,} Oleksandr Lozhechnyk}{{\itshape On a~hidden supersymmetry of cosmological billiards}}